 Once you have located the property you desire to purchase, I will structure a written offer to purchase containing the terms and conditions you have specified.
 The seller will either accept your offer as submitted or submit, through their agent, a counteroffer containing terms that are acceptable to them.

 Important elements that should be included in the Purchase Agreement under the feasibility study provision are listed below:

-Feasibility Consultant - Some purchasers may want to commission a complete Feasibility Study that will respond to not only the existing conditions of a property, but also address the issues, if any, that may have to be satisfied to allow a proposed use of a property.
-Feasibility Studies can be one-stop reports; addressing conditions of the structures, septic and water questions.
-Further, a report on relevant land use codes that may impact the proposed use of the property can also be processed; i.e., a Vacation Rental Permit or Conditional Use Permit.
+Some purchasers may want to commission a complete Feasibility Study that will respond to not only the existing conditions of a property, but also address the issues, if any, that may have to be satisfied to allow a proposed use of a property.
+A feasibility study can provide an all-encompassing report that addresses conditions of the structures, septic and water questions.
+Further, a report on relevant land use codes that may impact the proposed use of the property can also be processed; For example, a Vacation Rental Permit or Conditional Use Permit.
 I have a list of consultants so contact me if you need one.
 The reports are in the range of $300-$5,000 subject to complexity.

 The best cell service providers in the islands are T-Mobile and Verizon.
 Some remote locations in the islands do not have cell service.
 T-Mobile has been installing towers in the County so cell service will continue to improve under their account.